LINWEN607/congregate/README.md

-    archive-staged-projects                 Archive projects that are staged, not necessarily migrated. unarchive-staged-projects               Unarchive projects that are staged, not necessarily migrate. generate-seed-data                      Generate dummy data to test a migration. map-new-users-to-groups-and-projects    Map new_users.json to the staged_groups.json and stage.json (projects) files without making API calls.
-                                                Requires that update-staged-user-info has been called, first, to create new_users.json. validate-staged-groups-schema           Check staged_groups.json for missing group data. validate-staged-projects-schema         Check stage.json for missing project data. clean                                   Delete all retrieved and staged data
+    archive-staged-projects                 Archive projects that are staged, not necessarily migrated. unarchive-staged-projects               Unarchive projects that are staged, not necessarily migrate. generate-seed-data                      Generate dummy data to test a migration. validate-staged-groups-schema           Check staged_groups.json for missing group data. validate-staged-projects-schema         Check stage.json for missing project data. clean                                   Delete all retrieved and staged data